 Completion Notices and Council Tax on new properties

-If your property is being newly built or substantially altered, you do not have to pay Council Tax on it until the completion date.
+If your property is being newly built or newly converted, you do not have to pay Council Tax on it until the completion date.
 This is the date on which the property becomes a dwelling for Council Tax purposes and is entered into the Valuation List.

-To make sure that our Completion Notices are accurate, Council Officers regularly visit and review dwellings that are being built or altered.
+To make sure that our completion notices are accurate, our officers regularly visit and review dwellings that are being built or altered.
 We may collect evidence such as photographs, to help us make our decision.

 We consider a property to be substantially complete when it meets the following criteria: